The Importance of Workplace Policies in Ontarioachkarlaw-admin

 Depending on certain workplace criteria, employers must have the above policies in place as a matter of law.
 While most employers might not believe they need these policies in place, employers who are found to be missing mandatory policies may be subjected to penalties.

-Strongly Recommended Policies Under Common Law
+Strongly Recommended Workplace Policies in Ontario Under Common Law

 While some policies are not mandated, courts and tribunals have emphasized the importance of certain policies in often contested areas of law.
 These policies prevent employee misconduct, set workplace standards, limit employer liability, and demonstrate the employer’s due diligence.